bjelke/tubular-bells/README.md

 The capacity of particle effects is currently set to 500.
 It is difficult, but possible, to hit the capacity.
 No particle effects will be rendered for a few seconds until some of them go out of range.

 We wrote the code with the intention of taking in button input to dampen sound and toggle the visual particle effects from both controllers.
-The SteamVR input handler recieves the signal from button presses on both controllers, but because the script that implements the effects is only attached to the "Controller (left)" game object, only that controller can execute those changes in practice.
+The SteamVR input handler receives the signal from button presses on both controllers, but because the script that implements the effects is only attached to the "Controller (left)" game object, only that controller can execute those changes in practice.
 ## Results